Wignacourt Aqueduct: Other fountains

-Other fountains built in subsequent centuries, such as the Lion Fountain in Floriana, which was built in 1728 during the magistracy of António Manoel de Vilhena, were also supplied by water from the aqueducts.
+Other fountains built in subsequent centuries, such as the Lion Fountain in Floriana, which was built in 1728 during the magistracy of António Manoel de Vilhena, were also supplied by water from the aqueduct.

 Commemorations

 The aqueduct is featured on a ceiling at the Archbishop's Palace in Valletta.
-At the National Library of Malta is a painting, next to Vilhena's Cabreo, which portrays some of Valleta's engineering water storage technique.
+At the National Library of Malta is a painting, next to Vilhena's Cabreo, which portrays some of Valletta's engineering water storage technique.

 The 400th anniversary of the aqueduct was commemorated on 21 April 2015.
-A ceremony was held in Valletta, with school children carrying water from City Gate to St. George's Square, where a re-enactment of the inauguration of the aqueduct was held.
+A ceremony was held in Valletta, with school children carrying water from City Gate to St. George's Square, where a reenactment of the inauguration of the aqueduct was held.

 The anniversary was also commemorated by a silver coin minted by the Central Bank of Malta.
 The coin shows the aqueduct on the reverse and Grandmaster Wignacourt on the obverse.

 MaltaPost also issued a set of two stamps on 21 April 2015.
 The stamps show Wignacourt Arch and the Wignacourt Water Tower in Fleur-de-Lys and Floriana respectively.